-If the participant is eligible for inclusion in the trial (meets the inclusion criteria and none of the exclusion criteria), the designated site staff will contact the Interactive Response Technology (IRT) to obtain the participant number and the randomized vaccine to administer to the participant at Visit 1.
+If the participant is eligible for inclusion in the trial (meets the inclusion/exclusion criteria and signs the inform consent form [ICF]), the Investigator will contact the Interactive Response Technology (IRT) to obtain the participant number and the randomized vaccine to administer to the participant at Visit 1.

-Randomization will be stratified by country and by age group.
-Two age groups will be defined: 18 to 45 yearsa and 46 to 60 yearsb.
+Randomization will be stratified by site and by age group.
+Two age groups will be defined: 18 to 45 years^a and 46 to 60 years^b.

-Participants will be randomly assigned to the study vaccine groups 1 (vYF) or 2 (Stamaril) in a 2:1 ratio.
-Site staff will connect to the IRT, enter their identification and security information, and confirm a minimal amount of data in response to IRT prompts.
-The IRT will then provide the group assignment and have the site staff confirm it.
+Participants will be randomly assigned to the study vaccine Groups 1 (vYF) or 2 (YF-VAX) in a 2:1 ratio.
+Site staff will connect to the IRT, enter the identification and security information, and confirm a minimal amount of data in response to IRT prompts.
+The IRT will then provide the dose number assignment and have the site staff confirm it.

 The full detailed procedures will be described in the Operating Guidelines and the IRT manual which will be provided to all sites prior to study start.
-If the participant is not eligible to participate in the study, then the information will only be recorded on the participant recruitment log.
+If the participant is not eligible to participate in the study, then the information will only be recorded on the participant recruitment log with the reason (inclusion, exclusion, or at the Investigator's request).

-Participant numbers that are assigned by the IRT will consist of a 12-digit string (a 3-digit country identifier, a 4-digit study center identifier, and a 5-digit participant identifier).
-For example, Participant 250000100005 is the 5th participant enrolled in Center Number 0001 in France (250 being the France country code).
-The leading number in the 5-digit participant identifier will be the indicator of subsets.
+Participant numbers that are assigned by the IRT consisting of a 12-digit string (a 3-digit country identifier, a 4-digit study center identifier, and a 5-digit participant identifier).
+The leading number of last 5-digit identifier will be indicator of subsets.